 Much to the surprise of many observers, this seemingly bizarre idea actually worked!
 Because Chrome OS was little more than a simple browser, it could be installed on cheap low-end laptops without a major impact on their performance (unlike bloated Windows).

 A big issue at first was that as just a browser, ChromeOS was useless without an active internet connection.
 This became less of an issue over time, however, as HTML5 web applications such as Google Docs have become increasingly functional while offline.

 This made Chrome OS a good choice for undemanding users, allowing them to surf the net, stream Netflix, check their email, and knock up the odd letter in Google Docs on low-cost laptops and boxes.
 And it should be said that Google Docs now offers strong support for editing and exporting Microsoft Office documents.

 It was not, however, a “real” OS like Windows, Linux, or macOS.
 But…

 A true Windows replacement?

-Linux support puts professional-level productively software such as GIMP and LibreOffice into the hands of Chromebook users.
-Linux apps technically run inside a Debian 9 virtual machine (VM), but integration with the Chrome OS Files file manager is impressive.
+Linux support, on the other hand, puts professional-level productively software such as GIMP and LibreOffice into the hands of Chromebook users.
+Linux apps technically run inside a Debian virtual machine (VM), but integration with the Chrome OS Files file manager is impressive.